D38 Elevates: Exploring A Solution To Competitive Compensation

 Following an in-depth evaluation led by the district Human Resources department, verified by a third-party consultant, we learned that our compensation is falling behind districts in our region, and our region lags behind state compensation, as well as national compensation.
 Focusing on what we can control in our region, we evaluated 10 surrounding districts, learning pay is under market value for our faculty, staff and administrators across the board.
 This averages 10%, but varies between 0 and 35% for all district positions, from classified staff to teachers to administrators.

 We care deeply about fiscal responsibility, and while we do so quietly, we have petitioned the state to boost our funding commensurate with the rate our constituents are taxed.
 We are one district out of more than 170 districts, and our voice is one of many asking for funding increases.
-To this point, we seek to share that while tax burdens increase each year for our residents, D38 does not receive these tax dollars.
+To this point, we seek to share that while tax burdens increase each year for our residents, D38 does not automatically receive these tax dollars.
 Through certain factors, the state receives these tax dollars, adjusts budgets and determines how much each school district will receive.
 One factor, the Budget Stabilization factor, withholds about 4 million in funding per year on average from D38.

 This funding disparity is something we are used to, and it has led us to increase teacher pay at a lower rate.
 Presently, we are third to last in average teacher pay and bottom of the barrel in new teacher pay.
 New teacher pay at D38 is still under $40,000 per year.